voila-dashboards/voila/CONTRIBUTING.md

 The default template files are located in the folder `share/jupyter/voila/templates/default`.
 They are automatically picked up when running Voilà in development mode.

-Alternatively, there is a Voila template cookiecutter available to give you a running start.
+Alternatively, there is a Voilà template cookiecutter available to give you a running start.
 [Link](https://github.com/voila-dashboards/voila-template-cookiecutter).
 This cookiecutter contains some docker configuration for live reloading of your template changes to make development easier.